James-Ashley/News_Full_Text_Articles/README.md

 ## Instructions
 All data used in this project is available in downloadable CSV/JSON files in this repository, but the MongoDB database is not publicly available.

+The Jupyter notebooks should be run in the following order:
+* newsapi_data_cleaning
+* webscraping_news_articles (NOTE: this code  takes a significant amount of time to run due to the quantity of URLs being scraped.)
+* full_text_cleaning

 ## Contributors
 James Ashley, Rebekah Callari-Kaczmarczyk, Brandon Martin, Scot Wilson